-Some corollaries are required to illustrate the relevance of the main proposition given in the previous section to the economics of institutions and in particular to the firm's selection of governance and control structures.
-They concern two typical notions playing important roles in the literature on institutions design: the aggregate welfare maximizer and the libertarian one.
+Some corollaries are required to illustrate the relevance of the main proposition given in the previous section to the economics of institutions and in particular to the selection of the firm's governance and control structures.
+They concern two typical positions playing important roles in the literature on institutions design: the aggregate welfare maximizer and the libertarian one.